AnnaShch17/Retail-Store-Sales-Transactions-Data-Analysis/README.md

 During the analysis of the retail store sales transactions, the following questions were considered:

-1. What is the total revenue?
-2. What are the total sales over different months?
+1. What are the total sales over different months?
-3. Which products and product categories generate the most profit?
+2. Which products and product categories generate the most profit?
-4. What is the average unit price?
+3. What is the average unit price per product category?
-5. What is the total revenue and total quantity of items sold, and the total number of transactions?
+4. What is the total revenue and total quantity of items sold, and the total number of transactions?
-6. What type of customers (repeat customers or one-time buyers) contributes the most to the revenue?
+5. What type of customers (repeat customers or one-time buyers) contributes the most to the revenue?
-7. What is the correlation between product price and revenue?
+6. What is the correlation between product price and revenue?
-8. Are there seasonal impacts on customer purchasing behavior?
+7. Are there seasonal impacts on customer purchasing behavior?

 ## Results and Findings